codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 Feel free to user a different chart version and a unique name for the Runtime.
 You can get the values for both the Codefresh API token and account ID from the Codefresh UI as explained in the previous section.

 The example is valid for the tunnel-based access mode.
-For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in the step-by-step section, [Step 3: Install Hybrid GitOps Runtime](#step-3-install-hybrid-gitops-runtime).
+For ingress-based or service-mesh-based access modes, add the required arguments and values, as described in [Step 3: Install Hybrid GitOps Runtime](#step-3-install-hybrid-gitops-runtime).

 Depending on your configuration, if you have private registries, you need to override specific image values, and if your Git servers are on-premises, you need to add custom repository certificates.
 See [Optional GitOps Runtime configuration](#optional-gitops-runtime-configuration) in this article.